 The first thing you need to do is get a settlement figure, which is a quote from the lender that states exactly how much you owe at the moment.
 Depending on the type of agreement you have, the figure quoted will either last until a certain date a few days or weeks ahead, or it might say how much it is today and how much it will change pre-day from that moment onwards.

-Even if the figure is only for that day, it at least gives you a good idea of how much it is going to take for you to get clear title to be able to sell your vehicle privately.
+Even if the figure is only for that day, it at least gives you a good idea of how much it is going to take for you to get a clear title to be able to sell your vehicle privately.
 If you’re selling to a dealer, you’ll know how much you need to get before there’s going to be anything left over for you to put towards your next car.

-Unfortunately, a lot of people will find they actually owe more than the vehicle is worth, especially those who have taken out lengthy agreements and nowhere near the end of the term.
+Unfortunately, a lot of people will find they actually owe more than the vehicle is worth, especially those who have taken out lengthy agreements and are nowhere near the end of the term.
 This is a situation called having negative equity or being upside down on your loan, and this means you are going to have to pay the difference between how much you owe and how much you get for your car.
 I’ll cover this situation shortly.

 Paying off your finance

-The easiest way to deal with an auto loan when you want to change your vehicle is to just pay it off and get clear title.
+The easiest way to deal with an auto loan when you want to change your vehicle is to just pay it off and get a clear title.
 If you can do this you can sell your vehicle to anyone from anywhere, and all you have to be concerned about is getting your hands on the buyer’s cash or cleared funds in your bank account.

 You don’t even have to have the cash to do this as you’re perfectly ok to take out a bank loan to do it or even roll it into the next auto loan.
 Whether you take out a bank loan or you have the cash to pay off your finance agreement, you can always pay off the new loan or put the money back into your account once you have sold the car and got the money from the buyer.